wptrainingteam/learn-wp-content/theme-developer-learning-pathway/08-publishing-themes/05-updating-your-theme.md

 An alternative to the zip upload method is to use Subversion (also known as SVN) to update your theme.

-Subversion is a version control system Similar to Git that allows you to manage changes to your code.
+[Subversion](https://subversion.apache.org/) is a version control system similar to Git that allows you to manage changes to your code.

 When the WordPress [plugin repository was first created](https://wordpress.org/news/2005/01/the-wordpress-plugin-repository/), Subversion was used to allow developers to manage updates to plugins and themes.